 After the innovative productivity concepts around Scrum and Kanban quickly prevailed in the software industry, both methodologies are now used in many domains beyond IT.
 For example, there are more and more project management solutions that specifically target agile business teams or those who want to become one – in a wide variety of departments, whether it’s human resources, marketing or accounting.

-Jira continues to drive the agile market forward
+Jira keeps driving the agile market forward

 The software presents itself as a feature-rich and at the same time flexible alternative, which supports both Scrum and Kanban boards and with more than 150 features covers all central aspects of agile project management.
 From bug and issue tracking to task, code and central project management to detailed reports and analytics tools that provide the team with insights into the project processes: In terms of functionality, Jira should leave nothing to be desired.
 In addition, there are over a thousand third-party add-ons and plug-ins that extend Jira’s functionality and market it to the Atlassian Marketplace.